dahtah/Determinantal.jl/docs/src/index.md

 # Other sampling methods

-DPP.jl offers other sampling methods that are based on inter-point distances.
+Determinantal.jl offers other sampling methods that are based on inter-point distances.

 In these algorithms, the initial point is selected uniformly.
 At all subsequent steps, the next point is selected based on its distance to the current set $\X(t)$, meaning $d_t(x,\X(t)) = \min  \{ d(x,x_i) | x_i \in \X(t) \}$.
 The sampling probability depends on the method.
 In farthest-point sampling, which is deterministic, at each step, the point selected is one that is farthest from all currently selected points.